 - Perform analysis

-The required privileges are included in the Publisher and Administrator roles.
+The required privileges are included in the Publisher, Facilitator, and Administrator roles.
 They can also be granted through custom roles.
 Every organization must have at least one member with Administrator privileges.

-Publicly shared pages can be seen by anyone, including users who do not have an ArcGIS Enterprise account, provided the user has access to the URL for the shared page in the Page Viewer, or the page is embedded into a public forum such as a web page or story map.
-Security features in your ArcGIS Enterprise organization, such as firewalls, may also impact your ability to share pages to the public.
+Users without an Insights license can still open Insights in viewer mode to access reports and workbooks that have been shared with them.
+Publicly shared reports can be seen by anyone, including users who do not have an ArcGIS account, provided the user has access to the URL for the report, or the report is embedded into a public forum such as a web page or ArcGIS app.

-For more information, see Who can see your page.
+For more information, see Who can see your report.